Serpent seed: William Branham

-Michael Barkun wrote that Branham was the most significant proponent of the racial teaching outside of the Christian Identity movement and directly influenced their theology.
-Branham's teachings on serpent seed was particularly significant to the development of Identity's view of the Jews as the seed of the Devil through Cain.
-Branham's 1958 introduction of serpent seed teaching coincided with Wesley Swift's introduction of demonic origin of the Jews through the serpent the same year.
+Michael Barkun wrote that Branham was the most significant proponent of the racial teaching outside the Christian Identity movement and he directly influenced its theology.
+Branham's teachings on serpent seed was a particularly significant contributor to the development of Identity's view that the Jews are the seed of the Devil through Cain.
+Branham's 1958 introduction of the serpent seed teaching coincided with Wesley Swift's introduction of the belief in the demonic origin of the Jews through the serpent, both beliefs were introduced in 1958.

 Branham related a story in which he privately discussed the belief that blacks were descended from apes as early as 1929.
 Branham publicly hinted his belief in the serpent seed doctrine as early as 1953.
 He first began to teach serpent seed in 1958 at the height of racial unrest in the United States.
 Prof. Douglas Weaver believed that Branham may have become acquainted with the serpent seed doctrine through his Baptist roots.
 Branham was baptized and ordained at a First Pentecostal Baptist Church which was pastored by Roy Davis, a founding member and later Imperial Wizard of the second Ku Klux Klan.
 Branham may also have made contact with Kentucky churches which espoused Daniel Parker's two-seed doctrine.
 Professor Jon Schamber also reviewed Branham's serpent seed teachings and the role which he played in spreading the doctrine.
 Schamber also connected Branham's serpent seed doctrine to Russel Carter's teachings which were integrated into Christian Identity Theology and Daniel Parker's Two-Seed Theology.
 The CBC connected William Branham to the Ku Klux Klan during a 2017 investigation.
 Branham's embrace of the serpent seed doctrine alienated most of the members of his Pentecostal audience.
 According to Pearry Green, adherents of the broader Pentecostal movement consider Branham's version of the serpent seed doctrine repugnant and in their point of view, it was the "filthy doctrine ... that ruined his ministry."
 No other mainstream Christian group held a similar view; Branham was widely criticized for spreading the doctrine, but his followers view the doctrine as one of his greatest revelations.